The Slave Hunters: Synopsis

-Set during the Joseon Dynasty, The Slave Hunters follows the story of Lee Dae-gil, Song Tae-ha, and Kim Hye-won.
+Set during the Joseon period, The Slave Hunters follows the story of Lee Dae-gil, Song Tae-ha, and Kim Hye-won.

 Lee Dae-gil is a man from a noble family, whose life is ruined by Keun-nom (큰놈이, literally "Big One"), a slave owned by Dae-gil's family.
 Because Keun-nom's sister Un-nyun and the young master Dae-gil are in love, Dae-gil's parents lock Un-nyun in a shed and leave her to die of dehydration.
 So Keun-nom burns down Dae-gil's house while rescuing her, then uses a sickle to slash Dae-gil's face.
 The house collapses shortly after, and Keun-nom and Un-nyun believe Dae-gil to be dead.

 Keun-nom runs away with Un-nyun and eventually accumulates enough wealth to buy the Jokbo of a noble family to change his identity.
 Under his new identity as the member of the noble Kim family, he then changes his name to Kim Seong-hwan and his sister Un-nyun's name to Kim Hye-won.

 Driven by his desire for revenge as well as his obsession/love for Un-nyun, Dae-gil endures ten harsh years on the street and makes his name as a slave hunter.
 Dae-gil carries a sketch of Un-nyun at all times and searches for her wherever he goes.

 Song Tae-ha is a military general who has spent years serving Crown Prince Sohyeon, who was living in China as a political hostage after Joseon lost the war with the Qing Dynasty.
 Upon their release to Joseon, they find themselves embroiled in an even bigger political turmoil.
 The crown prince dies under suspicious circumstances shortly after returning to Joseon, the crown princess and two of his three young sons are also killed while the youngest son is exiled on Cheju island.
 Tae-ha is framed for stealing military rations and is demoted to a slave along with his loyal subordinates.

 When Tae-ha learns that the exiled youngest son of the late prince, who he believes to be the only rightful heir to the crown, is in danger, he is determined to protect him and have him declared the new crown prince.
 He escapes forced labor and sets off his journey to Jeju island.
 Along the way, Tae-ha comes across Hye-won/Un-nyun, who is on the run from an arranged marriage to a powerful noble, and saves her from danger.
 Dae-gil is hired to capture Tae-ha and chases after him, who, unbeknownst to Dae-gil, is now traveling and starting a romantic relationship with the woman for whom he has been obsessively searching for ten years.